entercloudsuite/entercloudsuite.github.io/_posts/2016-04-04-how-to-get-usage-reports.markdown

     * %region - the selected region
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-reports-04.png">

-8. Click on “Save”
+8. Click on **Save**

 ### BROWSE AND MANAGE YOUR REPORTS

-1. Click on "Reports" on the left menu
+1. Click on **Reports** on the left menu
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-reports-05.png">

-2. Click on the blue “stop” button, on the right, to disable the execution of an active report.
+2. Click on the blue **Stop** button, on the right, to disable the execution of an active report.
 A stopped report could be activated, clicking on the “play” button
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-reports-06.png">

-3. Click on the blue “info” button, on the right, to show the FTP settings of each report
+3. Click on the blue **Info** button, on the right, to show the FTP settings of each report
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-reports-07.png">

 ### DELETE A REPORT

-1. Click on "Reports" on the left menu
+1. Click on **Reports** on the left menu

-2. Click on the red “bin” button on the right
+2. Click on the red **bin** button on the right

-3. Click on “OK” to confirm the deletion of the selected report
+3. Click on **Ok** to confirm the deletion of the selected report
 <img class="responsive-guide-img" src="{{ site.baseurl_posts_img }}ecs-reports-08.png">